Amazon boss Jeff Bezos to fly to space with brother Mark on 20 July: All you need to know- Technology News, Firstpost

 According to Blue Origin, a spin to the margin of infinity on board the New Shepard can last about 11 minutes.
 Passengers would be able to see Earth against the blackness of space and feel weightlessness.
 After the trip is over, the pressurised capsule will head back to Earth using parachutes.
 The capsule has six observation windows.

-Apart from Bezos, here are the other billionaires and their plan for space travel
+Apart from Bezos, here are other billionaires and their plan for space travel

 While British billionaire Richard Branson has his Virgin Galactic and Tesla owner Elon Musk has his own plans to take humans into the deeper reaches of the cosmos with SpaceX, Bezos is set to pip both as the first billionaire in space.